mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `journal_max_age`

-The maximum journal file age in seconds.
+The maximum journal file age.
+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the max age is seconds, a max age specified in milliseconds will be rejected, even if the duration is longer than a second.
 The default value is 28800 seconds.

 When the monitor starts, it reads any stored journal files.
 If the journal file is older than the value of _journal_max_age_, it will be removed and the monitor